espocrm/documentation/user-guide/reports.md

 You can display any report on dashboard.
 For this you need add Report dashlet and then pick needed report at dashlet options.

+It's possible to display only a total amount on the dashlet.

 ## Email sending

 It's possible to make system to send report results to certain users on regular basis according specified time.
 This must be configured for certain reports individually.